AlbertBay/ImSysAging/README.md

 6. PCA_sample_batch:
    Harmony batch normalization (sample is a batch) + PCA embedings

-8. train_ageclock.ipynb:
+7. train_ageclock.ipynb:
    ML models predicting immune age

+8. go_enrichment_analysis_final.ipynb:
+   GO Enrichment Analysis of T-Cells, B-Cells, NK Cells, and Monocytes using scanpy and gprofiler.
+Also contains post processing and data-loading methods.

 ## Contributing
 Contributions are welcome!
 Please submit a pull request or open an issue for discussion.